elenaaad/devops-summer-school/README.md

     - Use the project name from variables

 3. **Bind the Previously Created Service Account**
-    - Use the Service Account ID from computed attributes that are exported from the previous step
+    - Use the project name from variables
     - Add the Invoker role to the Service Account.
 You can search for the Invoker role [here](https://cloud.google.com/run/docs/reference/iam/roles)
     - Use the Service Account email from computed attributes that are exported from the previous step